 How Much Mahi Mahi Can I Eat When Pregnant?

-As a low to moderate mercury fish, it’s recommended that you eat no more than six x 6oz of Mahi Mahi per month (source: APA).
+Information on how much mahi mahi pregnant women can eat varies.
+The American Pregnancy Association recommended that you eat no more than six x 6oz of Mahi Mahi per month (source: APA).
 That’s about 9oz (255g) a week, on average, or two 4.5 oz (127g) portions per week.

 Bear in mind that restaurant portions of Mahi Mahi are likely to be a lot larger than a recommended portion size.
 One serving of fish like Mahi is usually about 4-5oz, or around the size of your palm.